isc-projects/kea/doc/sphinx/arm/install.rst

 -  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions and Doxygen, if using the --enable-generate-docs configuration option to create the documentation.
+Particularly, in case of Fedora: python3-sphinx, texlive and texlive-collection-latexextra;
+   in case of Ubuntu: python3-sphinx, python3-sphinx-rtd-theme and texlive???

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.